mathjax/MathJax-docs/input/tex/extensions/tagFormat.rst

       }
     };

-(Of course, you will want to merge this configuraiton in with the rest of your configuration options.)
+(Of course, you will want to merge this configuration in with the rest of your configuration options.)

 This makes two new macros available: ``\nextSection``, which